Discover All the Hidden Gems of Houston’s Asiatown

 Star Snow Ice and Teriyaki

-What's not to love about Star Snow Ice and Teriyaki?
-Here, you'll find Taiwanese-style shaved ice, tapioca, pork chops, and chicken nuggets, all in a fast casual environment that will keep you coming back for more.
+Come here for towering portions of Taiwanese-style shaved ice, plus tapioca, pork chops, and chicken nuggets, all in a fast-casual environment that will keep you coming back for more.

 Shop Like a Local